-Wayne Gretzky, Hall of Fame National Hockey League leader in many scoring categories famously said that he does not go where the puck is but where it is going to be.
+Wayne Gretzky, Hall of Fame hockey player and the National Hockey League leader in many scoring categories, famously said that he does not go where the puck is, but where it is going to be.
 He was often praised for his “vision” of where everyone was on the ice to create opportunities.

 Great leaders are praised for having vision.
 But what is this vision thing?

 Vision to Define an Organization’s Culture & Mission.

 Leaders of companies with sustained growth have defined themselves in ways that stand the test of time.
 Rather than focusing on just developing a personal computer, Steve Jobs defined Apple as a company that has become integral in many aspects of our lives: creating, computing, entertainment, and communicating.
 Companies who focused on just microcomputers come and go as new platforms replace older ones.
 Companies that are stuck on particular technologies or business lines can become obsolete.
 Jobs was also fanatical about how things look, felt and were used making Apple a highly loyal brand.
 Likewise, Southwest Airlines has created a culture of being fun while efficient and has a stellar reputation for passenger travel.